jcolag/entropy-arbitrage/2024-08-08-masterpiece-society.md

  > **CONOR** + **TROI**: All the King's horses and all the King's Men, couldn't put Humpty together again.

-Yes, they still tell the grand saga of [*Humpty Dumpty*](https://en.wikipedia.org/wiki/Humpty_Dumpty), which...did you know that it only became so popular because of a long-running 1860s Broadway musical?
+Yes, they still tell the grand saga of {% wiki Humpty_Dumpty|*Humpty Dumpty*|en %}, which...did you know that it only became so popular because of a long-running 1860s Broadway musical?
 I feel like I need to see this musical...

  > **TROI**: This is wrong.